sciencePeptideDeck

 📋 Research Status Summary

-Both BPC-157 and TB-500 are research compounds.
+Both BPC-157 and TB-500 are compounds.
 Their use in humans falls outside approved clinical applications.
 The Wolverine stack specifically has no controlled human trial data supporting its use.
-All claims about its effects are extrapolated from preclinical research.
+All claims about its effects are extrapolated from current research.

 Protocol Context